mumichae/docker_drop/README.md

 * how to inject your project folder into the image
 * How to store output outside the image
 * Make sure that reruning the pipeline with docker does not recreate the files (aka time stamps!)
+* Can not get a bash command line to work

 ## Using the environemnt locally